solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 Prof. H. Rauff, in the preface of his memoir on the Receptaculitidae,* writes: "With respect to the problem of the true nature of the Receptaculitids my researches end only in the sad result that these interesting bodies will once more be cast out of 'The System,' again to wander around without shelter."

-*) 'Untersuchungen Organisation u. systematische Stellung d.
-Receptaculitiden.'
+*) _Untersuchungen Organisation u. systematische Stellung d.
+Receptaculitiden_.
 Abhand.
 Akad.
 Wiss.
 München, Bd.
 17. p.
 645. 1892.

 In the earlier chapters of the book of life there are mysterious signs and characters to the meaning of which there appears to be no satisfactory clue at least if we may judge from the fact that a dozen experts may have come to as many different conclusions concerning them.